The Best & Worst Pies—Ranked by Nutritional Benefits!

 For 450 calories you could down four 3-ounce servings of white meat turkey—and a serving of mushroom gravy.
 There are far healthier pies to choose from so unless you look forward to this exact dessert every year, we suggest picking one of the higher ranking ones on our list.

 Pecan pie, a classic Thanksgiving dish, is one big, goopy dilemma.
 Loads of fat, but almost 90 percent of the fat in these nuts is unsaturated, and pecans can reduce your levels of bad cholesterol (LDL) and raise your good cholesterol (HDL).
 That said, pecan is almost the most caloric of all pies, so it's better left off your plate.

 Peanut Butter Pie

 Cream cheese, peanut butter, peanut butter cups, confectioners sugar, and whipped topping all join together to create this caloric, fat-filled, mushy mess of a dessert.
 You could literally down 14 mini peanut butter cups and still not take in as many calories or fat.
 This is a definite Not That!
-Just say no when Uncle Joe offers you a slice—no matter how much slack he gives you.
+Just say no when someone offers you a slice—no matter how much slack they give you.